 Asterix & Obelix

 The character is also a fairly often recurring one in the Asterix and Obelix comics, as their adventures are set somewhat at the same time as her actual rule (though there are some anachronisms in both cases.)
 She is generally shown to be friendly to the two Gaulic heroes as they are opposed to the Romans as was she generally.

 An overly sexual version of the character is included on a cover of Grimm Fairy Tales.
 Her depiction here is somewhat ironic as the series has a habit of displaying characters from legend, and although she is a historical character, her legendary and likely not accurate depiction is represented.

 Staying true to the character's historical background, she is rarely treated as anything other than a regular human.
 As mentioned above she was likely not in actuality very attractive though in popular culture she is represented this way.
 The interpretations of her leadership style also vary between being vain and self serving to dedicated the people of her country.
 Evidently not very immune to snake poison.

 In 1963 Elizabeth Taylor starred in Cleopatra.
-Although it had a high budget and only received mixed reviews from critics it was famous due to the scandal it caused over the affair of Elizabeth Taylor and Richard Burton.
+Although it had a high budget and received mixed reviews from critics, it was famous due to the scandal it caused over the affair of Elizabeth Taylor and Richard Burton.
 This is referenced numerous times in the Bluewater Productions Elizabeth Taylor Tribute.

 In line with her appearances in the Asterix and Obelix comics she is featured in the movie Asterix and Obelix: Mission Cleopatra.
 She is played by Monica Bellucci.